This chocolate chip bundt cake is a must make -- it's super moist, with just the right amount of delicious chocolate

 It should be no secret by now that I love a good bundt cake.
 I think part of the reason why is because, growing up, my mom would always use bundt pans to make her cakes.. so using my pans reminds me of her.
 But it's also such an easy way to make a pretty looking cake!

-I don’t know if you know this, but we’re big fans of chocolate chip cookies in this house.
+I don't know if you know this, but we're big fans of chocolate chip cookies in this house.
 So taking that delicious chocolate chip cookie flavor and turning it into a fluffy cake was kind of a no-brainer for me.
-Kind of like the chocolate chip mug cake I told you about here, but bigger and fluffier.
-I mean, right?
+Unlike my chocolate chip pound cake, the crumb on this cake is more soft and not as dense.